 Click here to view the Barristers Web site.

-Finally, please stay informed about Barrister events by joining our mailing list at http://www.riversidebarristers.org or follow Riverside Barristers on Facebook and LinkedIn.
+Finally, please stay informed about Barristers events by joining our mailing list at www.riversidebarristers.org or follow Riverside County Barristers Association on Facebook.

 Shumika T.R.
 Sookdeo, managing attorney of Robinson Sookdeo Law, is a past president of the Richard T. Fields Bar Association, a commissioner on the California Commission on Access to Justice and a board member of John M. Langston Bar Association and the California Association of Black Lawyers.